iTwin/itwinjs-core/docs/presentation/Content/Terminology.md

 ## Input Class

-An ECClass we requested content for.
+An ECClass of ECInstance we requested content for.

 ## Input Instance